tableflowhq/csv-import/README.md

 **Important notes:**

 1. [ ] Make sure the server you use is only accessible within your VPC
-2. [ ] Make sure your local machine is able to connect to the server on ports 3000, 3001 (the web servers) and 3003 (the API server)
+2. [ ] Make sure your local machine is able to connect to the server on ports 3000 (the web server) and 3003 (the API server)
+3. [ ] Update your network settings to allow port 3001 (the importer iframe) to be accessible from where your users will import data, most likely public

 One-line install script (for Amazon Linux):